pi-tv/pi-tv.github.io/_posts/misc/2021-02-27-xiaomi-portable-hotspot-turns-off.md

 # Xiaomi portable hotspot turns off after 5 minutes

-Mobile hotspot automatically turn off after some minutes, when smartphone is locked.
+Mobile hotspot automatically turns off after some minutes, when a phone is locked.
 And laptop, connected through this hotspot disconnects from the internet again and again?

-This solved the problem for me:
+This solved the problem for me and made the hotspot work:

 ```text
 Settings ->